optimalprimate/optimalprimate.github.io/_posts/2020-12-27-smarter-vacuum-robots.markdown

 I then soldered an IR LED with an NPN transistor (as the current drawn from the IR LED is a little high for the pins of the ESP8266) to an existing ESP8266 'node' that was in the kitchen where the vacuum's charger is located.
 The nice thing about high-powered (5V) IR LEDs is that it doesn't really matter where they are in the room - the signal just bounces around and finds its target.

 ![vac_pinout](/images/vac_schematic.jpg)
+_ESP8266 in a Wemos D1 board with the NPN 2N2222 and an 880nm 5V IR LED_

 A simple command from the [IRremote library](https://www.arduinolibraries.info/libraries/i-rremote-esp8266), IRsend, can then send the relevant code from the ESP8266 and this is then interfaced with the rest of the system via MQTT messaging over the WiFi network.